mknzz/burglary-docs/tier_config.md

 ## Setting the reward items for safes

-This works exactly the same as the search location rewards
+This works exactly the same as the search location rewards table.

 ["exp"] is how much XP the player will receive when searching locations, only if Config.Reputation = true ["item"] is the QB item name